Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 ### Gallian Sub-Revolution

-The **Gallian Sub-Revolution** was a period of significant political restructuring, necessitated by the growing intensity of warp storms and Gallia’s diminishing resources.
-As the empire’s power was increasingly stretched thin, **Empress Corsica II** initiated reforms aimed at creating a more efficient system of governance.
+The **Gallian Sub-Revolution** was a period of significant political restructuring, necessitated by the growing intensity of warp storms and Gallia's diminishing resources.
+As the empire's power was increasingly stretched thin, **Empress Corsica II** initiated reforms aimed at creating a more efficient system of governance.
 These changes shifted power away from the traditional nobility and granted greater authority to merchants and individuals from non-noble backgrounds.

 However, these reforms did little to alleviate the long-standing tension between the noble class and the commoners.
-The Sub-Revolution, while modernising Gallia's governmental structure, was primarily a response to the empire’s declining resources and was driven by the need to protect Gallia’s remaining territories from external threats.
+The Sub-Revolution, while modernising Gallia's governmental structure, was primarily a response to the empire's declining resources and was driven by the need to protect Gallia's remaining territories from external threats.

 The reforms of Empress Corsica II are believed to have been motivated by a failed assassination attempt against her, orchestrated by discontented nobles.
 Historical accounts suggest that the empress was initially unaware of the revolution's scale until revolutionaries breached the imperial palace.
 In a desperate act of self-defence, Corsica II killed several attackers with her sorcery.
 After discovering the plot against her, she enacted sweeping reforms to secure her position and consolidate her power.

 ### Imperial Council Overhaul

 In the aftermath of the Sub-Revolution, **Empress Corsica II** undertook a radical reform of the imperial council, introducing a merit-based selection process for council members.
-Previously, these positions had been the exclusive privilege of the nobility, but under the empress’s new system, individuals from any background could theoretically qualify for a seat on the council.
+Previously, these positions had been the exclusive privilege of the nobility, but under the empress's new system, individuals from any background could theoretically qualify for a seat on the council.

 This move was met with strong resistance from the aristocracy, who viewed it as an affront to their centuries-old rights.
 Despite the introduction of meritocratic principles, the majority of successful candidates remained from noble backgrounds, as they were more likely to have access to the education and resources required to compete.

-Although this reform was perceived by many as another attempt by Empress Corsica II to cement her power, it did allow for a limited degree of social mobility, enabling talented commoners to rise within the empire’s ranks.
+Although this reform was perceived by many as another attempt by Empress Corsica II to cement her power, it did allow for a limited degree of social mobility, enabling talented commoners to rise within the empire's ranks.
 The overhaul of the imperial council, while controversial, fundamentally altered the power dynamics within Gallian governance.

 *“She has taken leave of her senses.
 To allow commoners—peasants—to sit among the Empire's rulers is the height of madness.”* — Anonymous Gallian noble (found dead the following day).